A Fool for Lac Seul

 The fishing may have been less than ideal, but the Northern Lights were the final spike in everything I had expected from that trip, and I couldn’t have been happier.

 Lac Seul taught me that being humble isn’t humble enough.
 My confidence eluded me while on the water.
-My thoughts shaken, I left with my tail tucked between my legs, feeling like I knew less than ever before, but my heart was full of wonder and I’ll be back to have my modesty realigned once again.
+My thoughts shook, I left with my tail tucked between my legs, feeling like I knew less than ever before, but my heart was full of wonder and I’ll be back to have my modesty realigned once again.

 About Alyssa Lloyd

 Alyssa Lloyd is a photojournalist based out of Kenora working with Ontario's Sunset Country.
 The outdoors has been the center of her work and personal life for as long as she can remember.
-As an angler, Alyssa spends most of her time time chasing multiple species on both conventional and fly gear.
+As an angler, Alyssa spends most of her time chasing multiple species on both conventional and fly gear.

 Recommended Articles